JaydeepAgravat/System-Design/system_design.md

 - **Data Storage**: Flipkart's inventory system relies on distributed databases and data sharding to store product information efficiently.
 - **Real-time Updates**: To maintain real-time inventory information, they implement a publish-subscribe system where changes in product availability are instantly broadcasted to all relevant systems.
 - **Vertical Scalability**: For intensive search and recommendation algorithms, Flipkart may employ vertical scalability by using high-performance hardware and efficient indexing techniques.

-In both examples, system design plays a crucial role in addressing the challenges of scalability, efficiency, and reliability that data scientists and machine learning engineers encounter.
-Horizontal and vertical scalability choices are made based on the specific requirements of the systems, whether it's handling a large user base in the case of Netflix or managing a vast inventory in the case of Flipkart.